cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/office-365-encryption-risks-and-protections.md

 |  |  |  | *Be aware that for security reasons, our certificates do change from time to time.* |  |

 **TLS certificates referenced in this table are for US datacenters; non-US datacenters also use 2048-bit SHA256RSA certificates.*

-*Table 3 - Encryption technologies used in Office 365 Government Cloud Community*